|Birthname||Charles Spencer Chaplin|

 |Astrology data||27°00' 09°24 Asc.
 08°35'|

-British-American entertainer, writer, director and producer was perhaps best known for his creation of the memorable character, the Tramp, also known as the Little Fellow or simply Charlie.
+English comic actor, filmmaker, and composer who rose to fame in the era of silent film.
+He is perhaps best known for his creation of the memorable character, the Tramp, also known as the Little Fellow or simply Charlie.

 As the younger son of music hall entertainers and a gifted mime, he first went on stage at age five.
 From 1895 until her death on August 28, 1928, his mother was in and out of institutions with physical and emotional problems.
 With an alcoholic father who could not care for them, Charlie and his older half-brother Sydney were placed in children's homes and workhouses.
 At age ten, Charles took to the stage with Sydney as the boys tried to fend for themselves.
 Charlie made his professional debut as a member of a juvenile group called "The Lancashire Lads."
 He soon became the group's top tap dancer.
 At age 14, he got his first acting gig in a legitimate stage show, "Sherlock Holmes," when he appeared as Billy the page boy.
 When the play closed, he began his career as a Vaudeville comedian and first came to the United States in 1910 with the Fred Karno Repertoire Company.
 American audiences were enamored with him.
 In 1912, on a repeat tour in the U.S., Chaplin was offered a motion picture contract and agreed to do movies as soon as his Vaudeville contract ended in 1913.
 He joined Mack Sennett and the Keystone Film Company in December of that year.
 With Keystone, he turned out as many as 35 films per year.
 His first film, "Making a Living," was released in February 1914 and later that month, Chaplin assembled the costume of his trademark character, the Tramp, a persona that would serve him well in his life.
 His success caught the attention of other producers and in 1915 he joined the Essanay Company on the prospect of earning a great deal more money.
 That year, he released his movie, "The Tramp."
 By 1916, more in demand than ever, he signed with the Mutual Film Corporation for a still larger salary, turning out such hits as "The Floorwalker," "the Fireman, "The Vagabond," and others.